mftaff/to-do-countdown/README.md

 This task list app will depreciate older tasks, and then delete them after one week.
-This way you task list doesn't get cluttered with things you keep meaning to do!
+This way your task list doesn't get cluttered with things you keep meaning to do!